 - 1. "Crime of violence" is defined in 18 U.S.C. § 16 to mean an offense that has as an element the use, attempted use, or threatened use of physical force against the person or property of another, or any other offense that is a felony and that by its nature involves a substantial risk that physical force against the person or property of another may be used in committing the offense.
 The Commission interprets this as follows: murder, manslaughter, kidnapping, aggravated assault, extortionate extension of credit, forcible sex offenses, arson, or robbery are covered by this provision.
 Other offenses are covered only if the conduct for which the defendant was specifically convicted meets the above definition.
 For example, conviction for an escape accomplished by force or threat of injury would be covered; conviction for an escape by stealth would not be covered.
 Conviction for burglary of a dwelling would be covered; conviction for burglary of other structures would not be covered. - 2.
-"Controlled substance offense" means any of the federal offenses identified in the statutes referenced in §4B1.2, or substantially equivalent state offenses.
-These offenses include manufacturing, distributing, dispensing, or possessing with intent to manufacture, distribute, or dispense, a controlled substance (or a counterfeit substance).
+"Controlled substance offense" includes any federal or state offense that is substantially similar to any of those listed in subsection (2) of the guideline.
+These offenses include manufacturing, importing, distributing, dispensing, or possessing with intent to manufacture, import, distribute, or dispense, a controlled substance (or a counterfeit substance).
 This definition also includes aiding and abetting, conspiring, or attempting to commit such offenses, and other offenses that are substantially equivalent to the offenses listed. - 3.
-"Felony conviction" means a prior adult federal or state conviction for an offense punishable by death or imprisonment for a term exceeding one year, regardless of whether such offense is specifically designated as a felony and regardless of the actual sentence imposed. - 4.
+"Prior felony conviction" means a prior adult federal or state conviction for an offense punishable by death or imprisonment for a term exceeding one year, regardless of whether such offense is specifically designated as a felony and regardless of the actual sentence imposed. - 4.
 The provisions of §4A1.2(e) (Applicable Time Period), §4A1.2(h) (Foreign Sentences), and §4A1.2(j) (Expunged Convictions) are applicable to the counting of convictions under §4B1.1.
 Also applicable is the Commentary to §4A1.2 pertaining to invalid convictions.